What is a Motor Glider?

 Gliders – otherwise known as sailplanes – have a variety of methods of getting airborne.
 One of these methods is self-launch using a suitable engine.

-EASA describes motor gliders under two definitions, both of which are sailplanes;
+Motor gliders sit under two definitions in retained EU regulation, both of which are sailplanes;

 - Self-launching sailplane (for example a DG400)